AbdullahMohammadKhan/Nerddevs-task-2/README.md

    GMAIL_EMAIL=mygmailid@gmail.com
    GMAIL_PASSWORD=mypass123

+2. go to this link:https://myaccount.google.com/lesssecureapps?pli=1
+   and make "Allow less secure apps: ON"

-2. Type "npm start" in the command line
+3. Type "npm start" in the command line

-3. Open the live server for the ./client/index.html file.
+4. Open the live server for the ./client/index.html file.
 And enjoy !

 \*\* The database is named as "task2" and the collection is named as "users" in the cloud.